c3lang/c3c/README.md

 ### Installing

+#### Installing on Windows

+1. Make sure you have Visual Studio 17 2022 installed.
+2. Install CMake
+3. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
+4. Enter the C3C directory `cd c3c`.
+5. Set up the CMake build `cmake -B build -G "Visual Studio 17 2022" -A x64 -DCMAKE_BUILD_TYPE=Release`
+6. Build: `cmake --build build --config Release`
+7. You should now have the c3c.exe

+You should now have a `c3c` executable.

+You can try it out by running some sample code: `c3c.exe compile ../resources/examples/hash.c3`

 #### Installing on Ubuntu 20.10

 1. Make sure you have a C compiler that handles C11 and a C++ compiler, such as GCC or Clang.
 Git also needs to be installed.